In 2011 I left my job as the second employee at Pinterest–before I vested any of my stock–to work on what I thought would be my life’s work.

 At my lowest point, I had to lay off 75% of my company, including many of my best friends.
 I had failed.

 I no longer feel shame in the path I took to get to where I am today.
 It took me years to realize that I was misguided from the outset.
 This is that journey, from the beginning.

 A weekend project turned VC-backed startup

 The idea behind Gumroad was simple: Creators and others should be able to sell their products directly to their audiences with quick, simple links.
 No need for a storefront.

-I built Gumroad the weekend I thought up the idea, and launched it early Monday morning on Hacker News.
+I built Gumroad that weekend, and launched it early Monday morning on Hacker News.
 The reaction exceeded my grandest aspirations.
 Over 52,000 people checked it out on the first day.

-Later that year, I left my job as the second employee at Pinterest — before I vested any of my stock — to turn Gumroad into what I thought would become my life’s work.
+Later that year, I left my job as the second employee at Pinterest–before I vested any of my stock–to turn it into what I thought would become my life’s work.

 Almost immediately, I raised $1.1M from an all-star cast of angel investors and venture capital firms, including Max Levchin, Chris Sacca, Ron Conway, Naval Ravikant, Collaborative Fund, Accel Partners, and First Round Capital.

 A few months later, in May 2012, we raised $7M more.
 Mike Abbott from Kleiner Perkins Caufield & Byers (KPCB), a top-tier VC firm, led the round.